csikasote/ammi-asr-class-project/README.md

-# ASR with Bemba language datasets
+## ASR with Bemba language datasets
 This repository contains the 2 hours speech recognition dataset recorded in Bemba language.
 The native language spoken by the majority of people in the north part of Zambia.

-- number of recordings made, problems encoutered during recording, comments, etc
-- There are 2 hours of recordings in this dataset.
+The dataset is split into `dev` and `test` datasets as per directive by Prof. Laurent Besacier.

+### Contents
+- `.wav` audio files - produced by the Lig-Aikuma application
+- `.json` metadata files - produced by the Lig-Aikuma application associated with every audio file.
+- `*linker.text` files - produced by Lig-Aikuma application after recording session.
+- `Session.text` files - consists raw texts used for elicitation.

+### File organization
+ - [Bemba_speech_dataset] --> ['dev', 'train']

 ### Problems encountered during recording.
 Several challenges were encoutered during the dataset building process: